-Can we take out equity release as a couple?
+Can we take out a lifetime mortgage as a couple?

 Yes.
-For a couple taking out equity release, the plan ends when the second person passes away, or when both partners permanently go into long-term care, subject to our terms and conditions.
+For a couple taking out equity release, the plan ends when the second person passes away, or when both partners permanently go into long-term care, subject to your lenders terms and conditions.